statisticalbiotechnology/cb2030/qa/pca.md

 # Questions and Answers on Principal Component Analysis.

 ## What is PCA
 1. Is PCA considered as a kind of linear regression which shows the correlation between two variables?
  > No, not really.
 However, the principal component will show that the variance of some variables are better described as a linear combination of the variables.
 That is would be a sign of co-variation of the variables.

 1. It seems as though, in the stackexchange answer, they want to convey that the first principal component is the eigenvector with the highest eigenvalue when factoring out covariance.
 What is the importance of factoring out covariance, and would there not be biological significance in the covariance?
   > All data analysis aims at explaining the variation in the data.
-PCA is a great way to do so for covarying data.
+PCA is a nice way to do so for covarying data.
 The point is that you factor out the covariation to specifically study the covariation.

 1. - Could you clarify in which situation of unsupervised learning it is useful to use PCA rather than k-means clustering?
 Could we combine k-means clustering and PCA in the same analysis as comfirmation?
    - How do we select between Clustering and PCA as unsupervised learning techniques?